Arctic Zone Titan 48 Cooler Review

 Cons: Somewhat weak zippers, Lower ice life than stated

 As for what gives you the 2 days of ice life, it is thanks to Arctic Zone’s Deep Freeze high-performance insulation which is a relatively thick layer of built-in insulation that is designed to keep hot air out.
-It also comes with triple layer ColdBlock base that is basically extra insulation on the bottom of the cooler (which is where most of the cold air can escape in many soft-sided cooler designs).
+It also comes with a triple-layer ColdBlock base that extra insulation on the bottom of the cooler (which is where most of the cold air can escape in many soft-sided cooler designs).

-While we appreciate the zipperless design, we don’t see how it is doing anything to help ice life and, in fact, may likely be hurting it vs a more traditional zippered design that can utilize beefier gaskets.
+While we appreciate the zipperless design, we don’t see how it is doing anything to help ice life, may likely be hurting it vs a more traditional zippered design that can utilize beefier gaskets.
 Still, 2 days from a soft-sided cooler is nothing to scoff at.